aaronbloomfield/ccc/hws/gradebook/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->
+Typo fixes and minor clarifications are not listed here.
+So far there aren't any significant changes to report.

-- Wed, 3/15: clarified that only the instructor can designate TAs; other TAs can *not* designate TAs

 ### Part 1: IGradebook interface